The Berkeley High eTree is an announcement email list providing information about Berkeley High School to the greater BHS community.

 4. MANAGING THE HIGH VOLUME OF MESSAGES:

-On a normal school day the E-tree sends up to five or six postings.
-At the beginning and end of the year it can be double that.
+On a normal school day the E-tree sends up to four or five postings.
+At the beginning and end of the year it can be more than that.
 We have several suggestions for managing the high volume of email:

 a.
-Delete aggressively.
+Delete.
 The content of each posting is clearly stated in the subject line.
 If the item is not of interest to you, delete.

 b.
 Set up a separate folder for E-tree messages.
 Opening the folder on a daily basis it is possible to quickly scan the postings and decide which ones you want to open and read.